-The Operations Bureau provides services to the unincorporated area of Santa Cruz County and consists of three major Divisions: Patrol, Investigations, and Community Policing.
+The Operations Bureau provides services to the unincorporated area of Santa Cruz County and consists of Patrol, Investigations, Coroner, and Community Policing.

 The Investigation Division's mandate is to perform thorough and accurate investigations of matters that by their nature are not routinely handled by the Patrol Division.
 Detectives are assigned to investigate serious and complex crimes requiring technical skills, abilities, resources and very often specialized training.
 The Division is structured utilizing a specialization concept in which criminal cases are assigned by established categories to the appropriately staffed and trained section for follow-up investigation.
-The Investigation Division is composed of six sections: Coroner, Crime Scene Investigation, Robbery/Homicide/Domestic Violence, Sexual Assault/Child Abuse, Crimes Against Property/High Tech, and Narcotics/Gang Enforcement.
+The Investigation Division is composed of six sections: Coroner, Crime Scene Investigation, Robbery/Homicide/Domestic Violence, Sexual Assault/Child Abuse, and Crimes Against Property/High Tech.